divyaporwal/Database-Design/README.md

 insurance details such as Insurance ID, Insurance Provider, Insurance coverage and the amount is recorded

+Project Questions :

+Phase I. Draw an EER to accurately represent this set of requirements.
+This will be your Conceptual Design.
+Clearly specify any assumptions that you are making.
+You can use any tools (software) to draw the EER.

 Phase II.
 It has been decided to use a relational DBMS to implement the database.
 Perform the following steps.
 a.
 Convert your Conceptual model (Phase I) to a Logical model that can be implemented in a